FredIde/sherlog-holmes/README.md

 `-t, --type TYPE`

 This will manually set the patterns definitions.
-If you don't specify this option, Sherlog will try the mapped ones with the first input line.
+If you don't specify this option, Sherlog will try to guess the pattern by trying the mapped ones until it finds a match.

 ### Filter Options